![]() |

 probably only few weeks before the formal market introduction.
 Main difference

-to this late serial model is the display construction.
+to the later production model is the display construction.
+Texas Instruments

 If you are interested in the Exactra series you should view